tamarin-prover/tamarin-prover/src/009_advanced-features.md

 For the protocol sending the message over a secure channel, Tamarin proves all the considered lemmas.
-The nonce is secret from the perspective of both the imitator and the receiver because the adversary cannot read anything on a secure channel.
+The nonce is secret from the perspective of both the initiator and the receiver because the adversary cannot read anything on a secure channel.
 Furthermore, as the adversary cannot send his own messages on the secure channel nor modify the messages, the receiver can be sure that the nonce was sent by